DavidAnson/markdownlint/doc/Rules.md

 Note: The `level` parameter can be used to change the top level (ex: to h2) in cases where an h1 is added externally.

+If [YAML](https://en.wikipedia.org/wiki/YAML) front matter is present and contains a `title` property (commonly used with blog posts), this rule treats that as a top level heading and will report a violation for any subsequent top level headings.
+To use a different property name in front matter, specify the text of a regular expression via the `front_matter_title` parameter.
+To disable the use of front matter by this rule, specify `""` for `front_matter_title`.

 <a name="md026"></a>